github/docs/content/codespaces/customizing-your-codespace/personalizing-github-codespaces-for-your-account.md

 The following procedure describes how to turn on Settings Sync in a codespace opened in the web client.
 For information about turning on Settings Sync in the {% data variables.product.prodname_vscode_shortname %} desktop application, see [Settings Sync](https://code.visualstudio.com/docs/editor/settings-sync#_turning-on-settings-sync) in the {% data variables.product.prodname_vscode_shortname %} documentation.

-1. In {% data variables.product.prodname_vscode_shortname %}, at the bottom of the Activity Bar, select {% octicon "gear" aria-label="The gear icon" %}, then click **Sign in to Sync Settings**.
+1. In {% data variables.product.prodname_vscode_shortname %}, at the bottom of the Activity Bar, select {% octicon "gear" aria-label="Manage" %}, then click **Sign in to Sync Settings**.
 1. If the repository from which you created the codespace is not in your list of trusted repositories, a browser window will open asking you to authorize additional permissions for Settings Sync.
 If you trust the repository, click **Authorize**, then close the browser window.
 The codespace will reload and display your latest synced settings.

    {% note %}